mathis-arnal/workshop-reproducible-research/docs/pages/metagenomic/05-taxonomic.md

 - "Taxonomic assignment can be done using Kraken."
 - "Krona and Pavian are web-based tools to visualize the assigned taxa."
 ---
+# Taxonomic Profiling

+The investigation of microorganisms present at a specific site and their relative abundance is also called “microbial community profiling”.
+The main objective is to identify the microorganisms that are present within the given sample.
+This can be achieved for all known microbes, where the DNA sequence specific for a certain species is known.

+For that we try to identify the taxon to which each individual read belongs.

+## What is Taxonomy ?
+Taxonomy is the method used to naming, defining (circumscribing) and classifying groups of biological organisms based on shared characteristics such as morphological characteristics, phylogenetic characteristics, DNA data, etc. It is founded on the concept that the similarities descend from a common evolutionary ancestor.

+Defined groups of organisms are known as taxa.
+Taxa are given a taxonomic rank and are aggregated into super groups of higher rank to create a taxonomic hierarchy.
+The taxonomic hierarchy includes eight levels: Domain, Kingdom, Phylum, Class, Order, Family, Genus and Species.
 ## What is a taxonomic assignment?

 A taxonomic assignment is a process of assigning an Operational Taxonomic